drzdo/arma3-persistent-campaign/README.md

 ## Tips and tricks

 - in 3den, when you have one "Loaded" layer and you load another one - do not delete the obsolete layer using `DEL` on keyboard because sometimes is messes up the selection and deletes another random object (I suspect bug in 3den).
 Instead, right click and delete the old layer.

+- you can play in ChernarusAutumn, save the game, and load it in ChernarusWinter and continue there!

 ## Known issues